lauris/lauris.github.com/_posts/2014-08-26-fishing-records-in-latvia.md

 ## Zander – 11.80KG

-The record size Zander or pike-perch as they are also called was also caught in river Daugava.
+The record size Zander (they are also called pike-perch) was also caught in river Daugava.
 The previous record was beaten by just 50 grams.

 ![Zander record in Latvia](/images/blog/zander-record-latvia.jpg)